Rosemary is one of the most resilient herbs and when pruned and cared for properly can actually handle some rough weather.

-Rosemary is often recommended to first-time growers.
-Rosemary Indeed, famous for its ease of use and a wide range of implementations.
+Rosemary is often recommended to first-time growers because of its ease of growing and wide range of uses.

-You can use Rosemary as a garnish, an ingredient, and even brewed into several different types of tea.
+Rosemary allows cooks to spice up a wide range of meats and sauces.
+It can be used as a garnish, an ingredient, and even brewed into several different types of teas.

-The scientific community has also found several uses for this evergreen herb.
-The National Institutes of Health (NIH) found in a recent study.
-Exposure to rosemary essential oils can activate physiological defense.
+The scientific community has also found several health uses for this evergreen herb.
+The National Institutes of Health (NIH) found in a recent study that exposure to rosemary essential oils can activate physiological defense.

 It also works as a natural antioxidant.

 Like we’ve mentioned, rosemary grows well in most locations.
-In fact, your rosemary plant will last longer if you do some planning.
+But your rosemary plant will last longer if you do some planning.

 Now that we have our correct spot and correct conditions, we’ll need to start growing.